Step 1: Meet the QUALIFICATIONS.

 Step 3: Fill out an APPLICATION

-- Pick up an application from the CSI Office in the Administrative Building or print pdf of application.
+- Pick up an application from the Ministry Center in the Administrative Building or print pdf of application.

 - Please turn in applications the semester prior to your internship.

 - The Ministry Center Director must approve the internship and check-in with the supervising professor of your degree program.

 Step 5: REGISTER for your internship.